nlhkabu/nlhkabu.github.io/_projects/connect.md

     light: ed8995

 title: Connect
-skills: [Django, TDD, BDD, Continuous Integration, HTML, CSS/SCSS, UI, Visual Design]
+skills: [Django, TDD, BDD, HTML, CSS/SCSS, UI, Visual Design]
 summary: Connect is a moderated web application that helps people connect with each other based on skills, interests and location.
 Connect is currently in development and due for a full-feature release in early 2015.
 feature_image: /assets/connect2.png
 site_url: http://kabu-connect.herokuapp.com/